eryksiejka47/K-Spice-API-Yggdrasil/README.md

 👉https://code.visualstudio.com/download

-This should be pretty straightforward — just follow the necessary steps in the **VS Code installer**.
+This should be pretty straightforward — just follow the necessary steps in the **VS Code installer*, however if you struggle check out the video down below:

 Once the installation is complete and you open the application: